bloominstituteoftechnology/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- Mention two parts of Express that you learned about this week.

-- [ ] Describe Middleware?
+- Describe Middleware?

+      Middleware is code that modifies a request as it travels along towards its final destination.
+A specific example would be CORS middleware that adds additional headers onto a request that allow it bypass CORS security protocols.

-- [ ] Describe a Resource?
+- Describe a Resource?

-- [ ] What can the API return to help clients know if a request was successful?
+- What can the API return to help clients know if a request was successful?

+      It can return an HTTP response with staus code of `200` or `201`.

-- [ ] How can we partition our application into sub-applications?
+- How can we partition our application into sub-applications?

-## Project Setup

-Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
-- [ ] Add your _Team Lead_ as collaborator on Github.
-- [ ] Clone your forked version of the Repository.
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on this Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.

-Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master on your fork. **Please don't merge your own pull request.**
-- [ ] Add your _Team Lead_ as a Reviewer on the Pull-request
-- [ ] Your _Team Lead_ will count the challenge as done by merging the branch into _master_.
+      By creating sub-modules within the application and making them consumable with code like `export.modules`.
+At the same time there are several packages available.
+      Another approach is also by using a package like Express to break the application into multiple routers with specific use depending on where an API receives a request.

 ## Database Persistence Helpers